-9 Traditional New Year’s Foods to Make for Good Luck
+9 Traditional New Year’s Foods to Eat for Good Luck

 Noodles can signify a long life, but only if they make it into the mouth before breaking!
-This is a New Year’s tradition in many Asian countries.
-Soba noodles are especially important in Japan, as their buckwheat flour base is a symbol of resiliency.
+Eating noodles is a New Year’s tradition for good luck in many Asian countries.
+Soba noodles are especially important in Japan, as their buckwheat flour base symbolizes resiliency.

-Because pork can be such a rich and fatty meat (hello, bacon!), it can represent success in the coming year—which is why it makes such a fitting New Year’s food.
+Because pork can be such rich and fatty meat (hello, bacon!), it can represent success in the coming year—making it a fitting New Year’s Day food for good luck.
 Further, pigs are animals that continuously push forward as they eat (unlike chickens, which move backward), symbolizing the potential for progress.

 Try one of our pork recipes in the coming year: